All Products

 • Click Skip in the Actions column of the failed precheck item.
 In the dialog box that prompts the consequences of the operation, click OK.

-If you do not need to start the project now, click Save.
-After that, you can only manually start the project or start it in a batch operation on the Migration Projects page.
-For more information about batch operations, see Perform batch operations on data migration projects.
-After the data migration project is started, it will be executed based on the selected migration types.
-For more information, see View details of a data migration project.
+If you do not need to start the task now, click Save.
+You can start the task later on the Migration Tasks page or by performing batch operations.
+For more information about batch operations, see Perform batch operations on data migration tasks.
+After the data migration task is started, it is executed based on the selected migration types.
+For more information, see View migration details.

 The data transmission service allows you to remove migration objects during data migration.
 For more information, see Remove migration objects.